 Tina Roperti, Office Manager – BA (Psychology and Business)

-Tina enjoys spending time with her husband, son and two daughters, sewing and crocheting.
+Tina enjoys spending time with her family, sewing and crocheting.

 Jason Start, Estimator – BS (Finance)

 Originally from Michigan, Jason went to the University of Tennessee, Knoxville and received his degree in Finance.
 From there, he worked in the building industry, supplying General Contractors as an inside and outside salesman.
 Jason received his General Contractor’s license in North Carolina and his Advanced Green Builder Certifications from Green Builder College.
-Jason is excited to be part of the “High Performance Housing” that Meadowlark is known for.
-As Estimator, he is responsible for working with Meadowlark Design and Production departments to help make every project as efficient and high quality as it can be.
+As an Estimator, he is responsible for working with Meadowlark Design and Production departments to help make every project as efficient and high quality as it can be.